Unit Cost Meaning

 - = $24

-- It helps the management in taking pricing decisions since the unit cost works as a base.
+- It helps the management make pricing decisions since the unit cost works as a base.

 - It indicates the breakup point, below which the company shall not sell its product to avoid losses.

-- It helps track and monitor the costs that are being incurred by the company.
+- It helps track and monitor the costs that the company is incurring.

 - A comparison can be made using cost sheets of two periods to analyze the trend in change of costs to find out possible reasons for the same.